Sage-Bionetworks/mhealthx/doc/index.rst

 In particular, please see:

-`gait feature extraction`_ from accelerometer data
+gait_ feature extraction from accelerometer data

-`tapping feature extraction`_ from a touch screen tapping task
+tapping_ feature extraction from a touch screen tapping task

-`main extract function`_ that calls the feature extraction methods
+`main function`_ that calls all the feature extraction methods

 ..
   .. raw:: html